bergeramit/AdvanceOSFinalProject/FinalReport.md

 Host (server and client): Ubuntu 18.04, 64bit

+Number of Runs: 100

-Queries sent: 2000
+Queries sent (per run): 2000

-Queries that should be filtered out: 1000 (half)
+Queries that should be filtered out (per run): 1000 (half)

 Network topology: loopback